 It is easier to analyse what we release to water than what nature releases to its waters.
-This ”Natural Organic Matter” (NOM) plays a vital role in water usage and we still know almost nothing about it!
+This ”Natural Organic Matter” (NOM) plays a vital role in water usage and we still know very little about it!

 Why do we know so little about NOM?